Frankanator8/codefest2023/README.md

 * MoviePy (https://pypi.org/project/moviepy/)

 In addition, you will have to add FFMPEG to the working directory (https://ffmpeg.org/)

 ***NOTE: IN MAIN.PY CHANGE THE ENVIRONMENT VARIABLE TO THE PATH TO YOUR FFMPEG EXECUTABLE***

+Finally, because Github's web client allows at most 25 MB per file upload, the Bad Apple Outline could not be uploaded.
+Instructions on how to do so are in resources/levels/BadAppleOutline.txt